zacanger/niddesa/text/generated-translations/cullaniddesa/sinhala/23-sinhala-amazon.md

 [Msdiv 155] (#msdiv155) {#msdiv155 .ref .msdiv} (18-36)

 [APZ 155.1] (#apz155 .1) {#apz155 .1 .ref .apz} "Rest Center
-“Applicable” is that the Paebuda was at rest.
+"Applicable" is that the Paebuda was at rest.
 Leisure Alu passes.
 In the morale of education, there are unsweetened meanings The show does the center of the Zeryogara, Alunay in the center In one still application, matter was honed, and the rest of the center was incarnated.